AlainBeuchee/reMarkable-templates/README.md

 # rM-templates
 Templates for reMarkable tablet.
-Suppose our template is Kanban_fr.png.
-Put your terminal in working directory were is the template 'Kanban_fr.png'.
+Supposing template's name is Kanban_fr.png and you terminal is located in directory were Kanban_fr.png or .jpg is.

 # Templates preparation
 ## convert and resize